jorenvst/hnotif/README.md

 # contributing

 Contributions are always welcome!
-I'm especially inexperienced in GTK, so feel free to open issues, discuss the code or even submit a pull request.
+I'm especially inexperienced in GTK, so feel free to open issues, discuss the code or even submit a pull request